-The firm of Dixon Hughes Goodman, LLP (formerly Goodman & Company, LLP) performed the audit of Williamsburg-James City County Public Schools for the fifth time this year.
-They were awarded the contract to provide the annual financial audit through the year ended June 30, 2011, as part of a combined proposal between Williamsburg-James City County Public Schools, James City County, James City County Service Authority, James City County Economic Development Authority, Virginia Peninsula Regional Jail Authority, and the Middle Peninsula Juvenile Detention Center.
-The unqualified report of Dixon Hughes Goodman, LLP, the highest possible result of the audit process, accompanies the financial statements in this report.
+The firm of Dixon Hughes Goodman LLP performed the audit of Williamsburg-James City County Public Schools for the sixth time this year.
+They were awarded the contract to provide the annual financial audit through the year ended June 30, 2012, as part of a combined proposal between Williamsburg-James City County Public Schools, James City County, James City County Service Authority, James City County Economic Development Authority, Virginia Peninsula Regional Jail Authority, and the Middle Peninsula Juvenile Detention Center.
+The unqualified report of Dixon Hughes Goodman LLP, the highest possible result of the audit process, accompanies the financial statements in this report.